 Since opening, Freetrade do not have a monopoly on free stock trades.
 EToro now offer commission-free share dealing.
 It would not be a surprise to see others follow into this space.
 Robinhood in the US is a massive platform that operates along the same lines as Freetrade.
 A UK launch was scheduled for this year but has been pushed back, and it remains to be seen if it will ever open.

 Is Freetrade profitable?

 Freetrade is not profitable, although this is not surprising given the early stage of the company.
-The last filed accounts cover the period to 30 September 2019 and Freetrade lost a total of £3.884m with only £86,000 in revenues.
+The last filed accounts were filed on 22 June 2020 and cover the period to 30 September 2019.
+Freetrade lost a total of £3.884m with only £86,000 in revenues.
 This was financed by the issuing of shares.
 The last raise this year (which does not feature in those accounts) was on Crowdcube and raised over £7m.
 This put the valuation of the company at £140m.

 It appears that funding should not be a problem for the immediate future, and the sky really is the limit if it can become successful.
-The last round of funding for Robinhood saw its valuation rise to $11.2bn and should be a certainty for a stock market listing in the future.
+The last round of funding for Robinhood saw its valuation rise to $11.2bn and looks set for IPO at a much larger valuation.

 Freetrade Review: Operating Model

 Signing up for Freetrade is easy.
 Because it is an app-based product, the only way to do this is to download the app (Android/iOS) and start there.
 From there, you can link your bank account or upload money into your account using card.